-- MACo believes that all Montana public schools participating in the USDA School Food Program must be in compliance with Montana Rules for food service establishments within all counties’ school districts’ public school food service establishments according to Montana law, prior to receiving USDA support.
+- MACo believes that all Montana Public Schools participating in the USDA School Food Program must be in compliance with Montana Rules for Food Service Establishments within all County School District’s Public School Food Service Establishments according to Montana Law, prior to receiving USDA support.

 - MACo supports Medicaid Expansion as long as there is sufficient federal and state funding to support the expansion with adequate means test in order to be eligible, and basic coverage only.

-- MACo supports providing adequate state funding for comprehensive community-based Mental Health Services.
+- MACo supports providing adequate state funding for comprehensive community-based Behavioral Health Services.

 - MACo supports improved and increased crisis services for children and adolescents and improvement of the transition of services for children aging into the adult system.